projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 support Snoop Control by setting bit 11 of leaf PTE of EPT table.
 Bit 11 of leaf PTE of EPT is ignored by MMU.
 So no side effect for MMU.

-If one of the enabled VT-d DMAR units doesn’t support Snoop Control, then Bit 11 of leaf PET of EPT is not set since the field is treated as reserved(0) by VT-d hardware implementations not supporting Snoop Control.
+If one of the enabled VT-d DMAR units doesn't support Snoop Control, then Bit 11 of leaf PET of EPT is not set since the field is treated as reserved(0) by VT-d hardware implementations not supporting Snoop Control.